 Some trees in the borough are important either because of their age or because of their prominence in the landscape.
 Where these trees are under threat we can step in to provide legal protection by making a Tree Preservation Order (TPO).

-We also designate conservation areas for their cultural and heritage importance.
-In a conservation area, all trees with a trunk diameter greater than 7.5cm, when measured at 1.5m from ground level are protected.
+The council designates conservation areas for their cultural and heritage importance, area of special architectural or historic interest, which has a character or appearance that is desirable to preserve.
+In a conservation area all trees with a trunk diameter greater than 7.5cm, when measured at 1.5m from ground level are protected.